dmitrypol/dmitrypol.github.io/_posts/2017-05-19-redi-search-module.md

 ### Basic search

 We will use Redis as the primary DB leveraging [Ohm](https://github.com/soveran/ohm) library.
-But now we want to build more sophisticated indexes with RediSearch and use `NUMERIC` filter.
+But now we want to build more sophisticated indexes with RediSearch, use `NUMERIC` filter and other advanced options.
 And we will continue using [RediSearchRails](https://github.com/dmitrypol/redi_search_rails) library.

 {% highlight ruby %}
 # Gemfile